Donaim/miseq-workflow-pres/slides.md

 Draw a diagram.
 It's based on the previous diagram.
 Instead of two parallel lines from requisitions to goals we have two joins and one vertical line.
-The requisitions are joined by a node called "blood sample".
+The requisitions are joined by a node called "physical sample".
-Then "blood sample" connects to "DNA sequence".
+Then "physical sample" connects to "DNA sequence".
 This "DNA sequence" is a node that similarly joins the two goals.

 The interpretation is that in order to go from requisitions to goals we will get a hold of a sample and we will produce a DNA sequence.